TITLE 77: PUBLIC HEALTH

 "State" means the State of Illinois, Illinois Department of Public Health or the Illinois Environmental Protection Agency, as appropriate.

-"Surface Water" means all water which is open to the atmosphere and subject to surface runoff.
+"Surface Water" means all water that is open to the atmosphere and subject to surface runoff.

-"Vending Machine" means a device which provides treatment and/or dispenses a specific amount of water after money has been inserted into the device or after the water has been purchased.
+"Vending Machine" means a device that provides treatment and/or dispenses a specific amount of water after money has been inserted into the device or after the water has been purchased.

 "Waterborne Disease Outbreak" means the significant occurrence of acute infectious illness, epidemiologically associated with the ingestion of water from a non-community public water system.